What is Bubble Football?

 Bubble Football Frequently Asked Questions

-Bubble Football or Zorb Football?
+What is the difference between Bubble Football and Zorb Football?

-How Does Bubble Football Work?
+How to Play Bubble Football

-What Do You Wear for Bubble Football?
+What to Wear for Bubble Football?

-Is Zorb Football a Good activity for a Stag Do?
+Is Zorb Football a Good Activity for a Stag Do?

 What Bubble Football Equipment is Used?